 Fixing Broken Bones and Complicated Fractures in Dogs and cats

-Veterinary orthopedic surgery deals with bones, joints, muscles, and ligaments.
 At the Animal Clinic of Billings and Animal Surgery Clinic, we see dogs and cats with a variety of orthopedic conditions almost every day.
-If your pet is favoring a leg either constantly or intermittently, is having difficulty getting up, or seems to be slowing down, there may be a problem with his or her joints.
-Sudden limping or pain accompanied by swelling or the abnormal appearance of a leg could indicate a bone or joint injury.
-This could be a broken bone or torn ligament.
-Some dogs and cats require orthopedic surgery to correct congenital (genetic or hereditary) problems they are born with, not caused by injury.
-However, many of these problems can be solved with surgery.
+If your dog or cat is favoring one leg over another, either continuously or intermittently, there may be a problem with his or her joints.
+Sudden limping, difficulty in standing up, slower than normal movement, pain, swelling or if the appearance of the leg itself seems unusual could indicate a broken bone or torn ligament in your dog.
+Some dogs and cats require orthopedic surgery to correct congenital (genetic or hereditary) problems they are born with, not caused by an injury.
+However, many of these problems can be fixed with surgery.

 If your dog or cat has a broken leg, a broken back or some other severely broken bone or fracture, our orthopedic surgeons at the Animal Clinic of Billings and Animal Surgery Clinic are here to help!
 Many of the surgical procedures performed by Dr. Brown and Dr. Sherburne at the Animal Clinic of Billings and Animal Surgery Clinic on any given day can be among the most advanced and cutting-edge veterinary surgical procedures.
 Certification to perform many of these operations requires specialized training after veterinary school and specialized equipment.

-Many pets will have to undergo surgery at some point in their lives.
-As a pet owner, you want your companion to receive the best possible surgical care in a safe, comfortable environment.
+Many dogs and cats will need surgery at least once in their lifetime.
+As caring pet owners, we want our canine and feline companions to receive the best veterinary surgical care possible in a safe, comfortable environment.
 The Animal Surgery Clinic of Billings understands these concerns.
-Our facility features a state-of-the-art modern surgical suite, where we perform surgeries with the safety and comfort of our patients in mind.
-We use cutting-edge instruments and technology, including anesthetic monitoring equipment and body temperature regulation during surgery.
+Our facility features a state-of-the-art modern surgical suite.
+Our doctors perform all types of surgical procedures with top of the line anesthetic monitoring equipment to ensure our patient’s safety and comfort are of the utmost importance.

 ADVANCED ORTHOPEDIC AND SPINE SURGERY